 Research on microphone array beamforming began in the late 1960s, although some basic principles can be traced back to the 1930s when directional microphones were invented.
 Early work in this field was strongly influenced by sensor array theory developed in the radar and sonar fields.

-Beamforming is a very popular technology to achieve target directivity, though it’s mostly used for mono speech now, it is great potential in immersive audio.
+Beamforming is a very popular technology for achieving target directivity.
+Although it’s mostly used for mono speech now, it has great potential in immersive audio.
 There are also many studies in this area.

-This proposal starts with two fundamental technologies: Delay-sum and differential.
-And aim for the suitable solution for immersive audio on UE.
+This proposal begins with two fundamental technologies: Delay-sum and differential.
+It aims to find a suitable solution for immersive audio on UE.

-Delay-sum microphone array
+8.3.2 Delay-sum microphone